-NOTE: It is unlawful to place, fish or leave a crab trap component in the coastal waters of the state from Feb.
-15-24, 2013.
+NOTE: It is UNLAWFUL to place, fish or leave a crab trap component in the coastal waters of this state from Feb.
+19-29, 2016.

 - There are no public salt waters, seasons or times closed to the taking and retaining of crabs and ghost shrimp, EXCEPT as provided in this guide. - It is lawful to take, attempt to take or possess crabs and ghost shrimp by means, in numbers, and of sizes ONLY as described below.